 11 "'Here is how you are to eat it: with your belt fastened, your shoes on your feet and your staff in your hand; and you are to eat it hurriedly.
 It is ADONAI's Pesach [Passover].
 12 For that night, I will pass through the land of Egypt and kill all the firstborn in the land of Egypt, both men and animals; and I will execute judgment against all the gods of Egypt; I am ADONAI.
 13 The blood will serve you as a sign marking the houses where you are; when I see the blood, I will pass over [Hebrew: pasach] you - when I strike the land of Egypt, the death blow will not strike you.
 14 "'This will be a day for you to remember and celebrate as a festival to ADONAI; from generation to generation you are to celebrate it by a perpetual regulation.

 Note He "will execute judgment against all the gods of Egypt."
-He also executed judgment against evil in the world on the day Yeshua died and became our Final SIN Sacrifice - which was on Passover!
-See Biblical feasts and Resurrection.
+He also executed judgment against evil in the world on the day Yeshua died and became our Final SIN OFFERING - which was on Passover!
+(Note, Yeshua was NOT a "sacrifice", per se, as nobody "sacrificed" him; rather, he martyred/offered himself.
+It was of HIS OWN doing!
+See our articles: which was on Passover!
+See Biblical feasts and Resurrection.)

 As an aside, the Israelites were led out of Egypt and given physical liberation on 14 Nisan/Passover (Exodus 12:1-13) which foreshadowed Yeshua, the Passover Lamb whose death provided spiritual liberation [see Matthew, Mark, Luke and John].
 Also, many of the European concentration camps were liberated on or around 14 Nisan, and Hitler committed suicide during this timeframe [April 30, 1945].
 Coincidence?....